 - Avoid making too many loan queries during a short period, as it may pose you as a credit-hungry borrower and reduce your eligibility.

 Now that you see the significance of credit score for your creditworthiness, start improving it and enhancing your loan eligibility.
-Once you achieve a credit score of 725 or above, you can apply for a personal, home, or business loan at Clix Capital at competitive interest rates.
+Once you achieve a credit score of 630 or above, you can apply for a personal loan and business loan at Clix Capital at competitive interest rates.